kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     +----------------------+----------------------+
     1 row in set (0.00 sec)

 This is funny.
 It shouldn't be.
-In my understanding a hex value should just be a number.
+In my understanding a hex value should be a number.
 Let's start simple.

     >SELECT CONV('f', 16, 10);
     +-------------------+